 Choose the way that works best for you to quickly manage your inbox.

 This method does not entirely remove emails from Outlook - they are moved to the Deleted Items folder.
-From there, you can recover them if needed or permanently delete to free up space in your mailbox.
+From there, you can recover deleted messages if needed or permanently delete to free up space in your mailbox.

 Tips: